 Everyone I met was super friendly, kind and open.
 I joined the excursion club, a surf team, the water polo team, and even an intra-mural soccer team, and I was able to visit places such as Las Vegas, Death Valley, Monterey, San Diego, San Francisco, Yosemite and Big Sur.

-Eleanor Dixon-Brandt (Geography BA 2017) spent a year in the USA, at the University of California, Santa Barbara
+Eleanor Dixon-Brandt (Geography BA 2017) spent a year at the University of California, Santa Barbara in the USA

 - Join this European Union scheme and study abroad for one or two semesters.